What does the move to Atlantic City mean for Artist Alley?

 Can I hang things on the Wall or Curtain Dividers?

-Some tables will have wall space behind them; others have curtains; others are free-standing.
+.
 DO NOT hang anything on the walls or curtains.
 Please come prepared with sturdy displays for your artwork.
+All displays must be able to fit ON your table

 Is there a height or other limits on displays or table set-ups?

-There isn’t a height limit on displays, however all table set-ups/displays must be sturdy and only occupy your own tabletop space.
+There is a height limit of 8 ft off the floor for displays (the height of the table is included in this).
+If you use the 14-inch cube displays it is equal to about 4 high.
+All table set-ups/displays must be sturdy and only occupy your own tabletop space.
 At no time are Free Standing Displays allowed to be set up in Front or to the Side of a table.
-All Displays are to be On TOP of your table or Behind your table.
+All Displays are to be On TOP of your table or behind your table.
 If a display falls down, or is deemed by Con staff to be unsafe, you will be asked to take it down.

 Do Artists’ Alley tables have access to electrical outlets?